 While not specific to Shar Peis, gastric torsion is a life-threatening condition in which the stomach twists, causing a blockage that can be fatal if not promptly treated.

-Regular veterinary check-ups, responsible breeding practices, and a healthy lifestyle can help reduce the risk of these health issues in Shar Peis.
+Regular veterinary check-ups, responsible breeding practises, and a healthy lifestyle can help reduce the risk of these health issues in Shar Peis.
 If you're considering getting a Shar Pei, choose a reputable breeder who tests for genetic and hereditary conditions.
 Additionally, maintaining a healthy diet, exercise routine, and providing proper grooming and care can contribute to your Shar Pei's overall well-being.